These are all my Black Boots.

 The Yard is basically an area facing the back entrance to Marina Mall, that has wall-to-wall shoe stores with all kinds of footwear available at relatively inexpensive prices.
 In Arabic, it’s known as “The Housh” which translates to The Yard.
 I got these Black Platform Boots along with another pair of Tan Platform Boots (which I had to throw away because the heel pretty much disintegrated, which is common with shoes that you’ve had for way too long) from a random store at The Yard but I love and treasure these Black Platform Boots just as much (possibly more so) than any other pair of Boots that I own!

 I purchased these Black Suede and Leather Cowgirl Boots from the brand Bearpaw (Style: 636 Dakota) in 2007 from Amazon (via Aramex).
-According to my order history, these were $43.99 which is kinda’ pricey but when you convert it to Kuwaiti Dinars it’s actually KD 13/420 (not factoring in Aramex’s ridiculous shipping rates ^_^).
-Anyhow, I’ve always wanted a pair of good quality Cowboy/Cowgirl Boots, particularly after I saw them on several photos of Japanese Street Style (one of them had paired her slouchy Tan Cowgirl Boots with an adorable little Dress and a matching Tan Bucket Bag).
+According to my order history, these were $48.94 which was kinda’ pricey.
+However, I’ve always wanted a pair of good quality Cowboy/Cowgirl Boots, particularly after I saw them on several photos of Japanese Street Style (one of them had paired her slouchy Tan Cowgirl Boots with an adorable little Dress and a matching Tan Bucket Bag).
 This was before Fashion Blogs were a “thing”, so I wanna’ say I saw the photo in a tiny coffee table book I had called “Fruits“, but I could be wrong.
 I don’t recall what color the Dress actually was but my criteria started becoming very specific, over time.
 It had to be Yellow Sundress.
 I was obsessed with the combination of a cute little Yellow Sundress and slouchy Cowgirl Boots, ever since!
 When Aramex came along, I had access to all these things that I normally couldn’t find in Kuwait, which included Cowgirl Boots.
 These were available in several color combinations (Black Suede/Black Leather, Brown Suede/Black Leather, Black Suede, Brown Leather, Brown Suede/Brown Leather etc…) but I felt the one in all Black not only looked cooler but would be easier to pair with the rest of my clothes (which mostly consisted of Black).